Ruhani ilm/Noori ilm of reciting various verses of the Holy Qur’an

 It is also recommended to recite [at-Tawba:128-129] and [al-Hashr: 21-24] on Friday mornings.

 Recitations for increase in sustenance

 It is narrated that writing Surah al-Mu’min at night and then keeping it in one’s place of business increases sustenance.
-Keeping Surah al-Hijr in one’s pocket or tied to the arm is also a means of increase in livelihood.
+Keeping Surah al-Hijr in one’s pocket or tied to the arm is also a means of an increase in livelihood.
 Surah al-Qaari’ah should be worn around the neck and Surah al-Waaqi’ah should be recited every night to stay independent in terms of earning an income.
 Reciting Surah adh-Dhariyaat every day also increases sustenance.

-Writing [al-Fatir: 29-30] and keeping it at the place of trade also acts as a means of increase in income.
+Writing [al-Fatir: 29-30] and keeping it at the place of trade also acts as a means of an increase in income.
 Keeping [al-Jumu’ah: 4] together with your goods for sale brings blessing and keeps the goods safe from damage.
 Drinking water in which Surah Yusuf has been dissolved (after writing) also increases sustenance.

 Verses that help to quickly repay debts

 As mentioned earlier, ayah al-Mulk [Ali-’Imran: 26-27] should be recited for those who wish to repay their debts.
 One should recite this ayah and then supplicate to Allah (S.w.T.) that he wishes to repay his debts and seeks help for doing so.
 For the same purpose, the last two verses of Surah al-Baqarah should also be recited after every ‘Isha prayer.

 The recitation of ayah al-Kursi after every prayer and reciting Surah al-Waaqi’ah 41 times are other means of getting divine assistance in the repaying of debts.